Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Context: Online Task Learning

 A reasonable response is one that humans would generally deem acceptable as an instruction in the task environment.
 For \texttt{tidy-conference-room}, suggestions such as ``clearing the table,'' ``erasing the whiteboards,'' or ``returning the coffee pot to the kitchen'' would be reasonable for tidying conference rooms we imagine.
 However, a suggestion such as ``return the crib to the bedroom,'' or ``remove the outlet cover'' are unlikely or atypical steps one would encounter when tidying a conference room.
 Cribs are not typically encountered in conference rooms (or an office setting more generally), and outlets are often present in conference rooms, but removing an outlet cover is a maintenance or repair step rather than part of tidying.

 The challenge for the agent is to construct prompts that bias the resulting responses toward reasonableness.
-As suggested by the counter-examples, the prompt must reference the context (such as a conference room) and the task (tidying) so that the LLM's responses are consistent with both.
+As suggested by the counterexamples, the prompt must reference the context (such as a conference room) and the task (tidying) so that the LLM's responses are consistent with both.

-Reasonableness is sometimes called ``accuracy'' in work on knowledge extraction \citep{bosselut_comet_2019_local}, but, because a robot requires even more specificity in LLM responses (next section), we prefer the term ``reasonableness'' over ``accuracy'' to avoid labeling responses as ``accurate'' when they may not be correct for the robot.
+Reasonableness is sometimes called ``accuracy'' in work on knowledge extraction \citep{bosselut_comet_2019_local}, but, because a robot requires even more specificity in LLM responses (next section), we prefer the term ``reasonableness'' over ``accuracy'' to avoid labeling responses as ``accurate'' when they may not be actionable for the robot in its specific situation.